-Agency Tracking Response Code Project Information Priority 03 214202303E Request: Other cleaning requests Although the Department of Sanitation supports this program, due to fiscal Explanation: There are 1200 road segments in CD 14.
-Given the number of dead ends, constraints the availability of funds is overpasses, and road bridges, cleaning is a persistent need.
-The evisceration of MLP, uncertain. which is the only operation that cleans CD14's 54 dead ends streets, the temporary reductions in basket collection and lot cleaning, cancellation of electronics collection and organics is a myopic response in a city striving to recover its health and economy.
+Priority Tracking Code Project Information Adopted Budget Response 03 214202303E Request: Other cleaning requests Explanation: There are 1200 road segments in CD 14.
+Given the number of dead ends, overpasses, and road bridges, cleaning is a persistent need.
+The evisceration of MLP, which is the only operation that cleans CD14's 54 dead ends streets, the temporary reductions in basket collection and lot cleaning, cancellation of electronics collection and organics is a myopic response in a city striving to recover its health and economy.
 DSNY stepped up to the plate in the midst of a public health crises like no other agency.
 BK14 assists DPR in the aftermath of storms, while still maintaining collection.
 We cannot depend of partially serving the community based on the whims of Councilmembers.
 Baseline services should come from the baseline budget.
 Restore full funding.
-Responsible Agency: Department of Sanitation 04 214202304E Request: Forestry services, including street tree maintenance The agency recommends funding this expense budget request in FY 2023, but at this time the availability of funds is Explanation: Flatbush and Midwood boast 11,319 street trees, including 121 different species according to DPR's census.
-Argyle Road is considered the "leafiest" in Brooklyn. uncertain.
+Responsible Agency: Department of Sanitation Due to fiscal constraints, the availability of funds is uncertain.
+044000045 04 214202304E Explanation: Flatbush and Midwood boast 11,319 street trees, including 121 different species according to DPR's census.
+Argyle Road is considered the "leafiest" in Brooklyn.
 A more robust pruning cycle is still necessary.
 Requests for emergency pruning and fallen branches have not subsided in the District.
 Limbs, branches and entire trees fall during increasing weather events often blocking sidewalks, driveways and streets for days.
 DPR needs a better funded and more robust contracting practice or, better yet, increase the budget to bring the work in house.
-Responsible Agency: Department of Parks and Recreation 05 214202305E Request: Assign additional building inspectors (including expanding training programs) This request is not recommended for funding.
-Explanation: Too many complaints are closed out due to lack of access while unpermitted work continues to the point of completion.
+OMB supports the agency's position as follows: The agency recommends funding this expense budget request in FY 2023, but at this time the availability of funds is uncertain.
+Responsible Agency: Department of Parks and Recreation 05 214202305E Request: Assign additional building inspectors (including expanding training programs) Explanation: Too many complaints are closed out due to lack of access while unpermitted work continues to the point of completion.
 Better timing of inspections, additional attempts and more detailed follow ups would assist in the ability to enforcement myriad violations.
 This is the only option that DCP gives us in this category but of course, HPD must take action on housing code violations to ensure that our residents live in safe and habitable conditions.
-Responsible Agency: Department of Buildings
+Responsible Agency: Department of Buildings The agency will try to accommodate this issue within existing resources.
+OMB supports the agency's position.